 |Unique ID for an object||Key||Document ID||Primary key|

 - Cloud Datastore automatically scales to accommodate large data sets, enabling applications to sustain high-performance levels as traffic increases.

 - Cloud Datastore writes scale by automatically distributing data as necessary.

 - Cloud Datastore reads scale because the only queries supported are those whose performance scales with the size of the result set (as opposed to the data set).
 This means that a query whose result set contains 100 entities performs the same whether it searches over a hundred entities or a million.
 This property is the key reason some types of queries are not supported.

-- Because all queries are served by previously built indexes, the types of queries that can be executed are more restrictive than those allowed on a relational database with SQL.
+- Pre-built indexes handle all queries, making the query types more restrictive than those in a relational database that uses SQL.
 In particular, Cloud Datastore does not include support for join operations, inequality filtering on multiple properties, or filtering on data based on results of a subquery.

 - Unlike traditional relational databases which enforce a schema, Cloud Datastore is schemaless.
 It doesn’t require entities of the same kind to have a consistent set of properties (although you can choose to enforce such a requirement in your own application code).